ClusterDB/mongodb-movie-recommendations/README.md

 # MongoDB Movie Recommendation Engine
-The purpose of the code in this repo is to demonstrate how to build a recommendation using Voyage AI and MongoDB Atlas.
+The purpose of the code in this repo is to demonstrate how to build a recommendation engine using Voyage AI and MongoDB Atlas.

 ## Endpoints
 The application provides these 3 endpoints (no front-end code is included, but there's a Postman collection that can be used for testing):